 -

 Regular project updates will be posted on the HRSD website at www.hrsd.com/construction-status.
+You may also sign up at www.hrsd.com/subscriptions to receive an email notification whenever the website has an update about the project.
 To learn more about SWIFT or to schedule a tour of the SWIFT Research Center (located at HRSD’s Nansemond Treatment Plant in Suffolk, VA), please visit SWIFTVA.com.

 FootnoteIf you have any questions, concerns, or comments about the project, please feel free to contact: